Abhishek-Maurya-9792/project2/README.md

 # new project
-this system was created from local system created byy Abhishek
+this system was created from local system. created byy Abhishek.